How To Find the Best Vehicle for Towing a Camper

 Photo by Camping World

 There’s a lot of heat in the gas versus diesel debate.
 Diesel engines offer excellent towing power, and they’re geared to handle big tow loads.
 You can take inclines with a loaded fifth wheel while hardly slowing down.
+Additionally, most dually trucks are built with diesel engines, meaning that you’ll likely only find diesel options if you’re looking for a truck with a higher payload and towing capacity.

+It was once true that diesel tow vehicles had much higher maintenance costs, but newer gasoline models can be just as expensive.
 Newer gas engines also still pack plenty of power.
 Their gear ratios may mean you slow down more on steep inclines, but many see nothing wrong with that.
 For some, it simply comes down to the difference in their region’s gas and diesel fuel prices.

 It also comes down to what you’re most comfortable driving.
 Find a tow vehicle that will pull your RV and one you’re comfortable driving.
 The last thing anyone wants is an unsafe (and uncomfortable) RVer on the road.

-Want to get more out of your RV?
-Subscribe to the Camping World YouTube channel, and never miss a video.
+Learning to RV?
+Subscribe to the Camping World Tutorials YouTube channel to learn about your RV and never miss a video.

 Here are a few tips to help you load your trailer for safe towing:

-• Travel with empty holding tanks.
+• Travel with Empty Holding Tanks.
 One gallon of water weighs over eight pounds.
-Most RV freshwater tanks hold anywhere from 20-100 gallons.
-Depending on your model, that means you’ll carry an extra 160-800 pounds, just in freshwater weight.
+Most RV fresh water tanks hold anywhere from 20-100 gallons.
+Depending on your model, that means you’ll carry an extra 160-800 pounds, just in fresh water weight.
 Alternatively, you can carry extra water in a portable water container.

 Ensuring the safety of your towable RV starts by choosing the right tow vehicle.
 So here are a few more helpful resources:

-• Comment (14)
+• Comment (16)

 • D says: